 Do you think you have what it takes to ride a street legal dirt bike?
 Are you an experienced rider on another kind of bike, but you’ve never ridden dirt?

-Today we’re going to talk about the most and least prepared riders to make the jump to supermoto and riding street legal dirt bikes.
-Where do you fall?
-Time to find out.
+That all comes down to what you’ve ridden before.
+Let’s look at the riders who are most and least prepared to make the jump to supermoto and street legal dirt bikes.

 Cruisers: The Nuns of Anarchy